Argyris Adalis

 · Akrotiri, Mytilene

-Internally decorated with paintings by V. Ithakissios.
-It still belongs to the descendants of the Adalis family.
+Internally decorated with paintings by V. Ithakiou.
+The construction materials used are the same as the church of the Archangels in Kagiani (also an Adalis work).
+To this day, it belongs to the descendants of the Adalis family.

 1907